TimoSaemann/ENet/weights/snapshots_decoder/README.md

-# The snapshots of the encoder + decoder training are saved here
+The snapshots of the encoder + decoder training are saved here.